History Short Period: England in the 16th Century

-This module introduces you to the Tudor period in England, from 1485–1603.
-At the turn of the 16th century, England was a war-torn backwater.
-By the end, it had established a national identity and the foundations of a global empire.
-You explore elements of cultural, political, religious and social history in the Tudor century and examine the scale of change through case studies of individuals, families, communities and artefacts.
-You focus on England’s place in European politics in an increasingly globalised world.
+At the turn of the sixteenth century, England was a war-torn backwater, by the end, it had established a national identity and the foundations of a global empire.
+You'll explore elements of cultural, political, religious and social history in the Tudor century, utilising ‘case studies’ of individuals, families, communities and artefacts in order to demonstrate the scale of the change that took place over the course of this century.

-You engage critically with both primary and secondary sources, and question some of the predominant assumptions about this controversial period.
+You'll be asked to engage critically with both primary and secondary sources in the course of your studies, questioning some of the predominant assumptions about this controversial period.

 Module learning outcomes

 - Relate a topic of broad historical significance to the national history of a particular country or region.

 - Reflect on the historical concept of change over time.

 - Appreciate the importance of historiographical debates related to particular national histories.